benjaminbolbrinker/pyiets/docs/source/documentation.rst

 .. code-block:: bash

-   pyiets-gaussian-broadening iets.dat iets-filtered.dat iets-filtered.png <sampling> <hwhm>
+   pyiets-gaussian-broadening iets.dat iets-filtered.dat iets-filtered.png <sampling> <fwhm>

 to create IETS-data with a sampling of <sampling>.
-The signal is filtered with a Gaussian with a HWHM of <hwhm>.
+The signal is filtered with a Gaussian with a FWHM of <fwhm>.

 :code:`pyiets-clean`